momchiltues19/Prog-Intro/2019-12-13/README.md

 ## Task 4

-  Write a funtion that reverses a string.
+  Write a function that reverses a string.

 ## Task 5

+  Write a function that checks if a word is a palindrome.

+## Task 5.5

-  Write a funtion that checks if a string is a palindrome.
+  Write a function that checks if a string is a palindrome.

+## Task 6

+  Write a function that checks if two strings are equal, ignoring case.